sdlpal/sdlpal/docs/README.md

 Copyright (c) 2011-2018, SDLPAL development team.
 All rights reserved.
 ```
-SDLPAL is distributed under the terms of GNU General Public License, version 3 (or any later version) as published by the Free Software Foundation.
+SDLPAL is distributed under the terms of GNU General Public License, version 3 as published by the Free Software Foundation.
 See [LICENSE](LICENSE) for details.

 Many of the ideas of this program are based on documents from [PAL Research Project](https://github.com/palxex/palresearch), and portions of the code are based on the work done by Baldur and [louyihua](https://github.com/louyihua).